snowplow/advanced-analytics-web-accelerator/content/tracking/_index.md

 Getting started with sending events using the JavaScript tracker is very similar to other web analytics vendors like Google Analytics and Adobe Analytics.

-Once setup, you will have the ability to send behavioral data to your Snowplow pipeline.
+Once set-up, you will have the ability to send behavioral data to your Snowplow pipeline.

 ### React Notes from agnes